 Even guys that come to college already knowing some cool people, especially guys/girls that are extroverted and popular, are almost guaranteed a successful social life.

-Back in 2001, despite having a lot of loyal, fairly popular friends - my ego (and academic qualifications) dictated that I that, as usual, I do my own thing.
+Back in 2001, despite having a lot of loyal, fairly popular friends - my ego (and academic qualifications) dictated that I, as usual, do my own thing.

 As an 18 year old homesick kid, I would have benefitted tremendously from having one of my close friends go to school with me.